 - Make the area comfortable with soft bedding inside.

 - Ensure your pet has enough food, water, and access to a litter box.
+Consider a slow feeder or licking mat.

 - Leave the door open during the day so your purr baby can get used to it on their own terms.

-- Place treats, and catnip in the area to entice your pet to want to go inside.
+- Place treats and catnip in the area to entice your pet to want to go inside.

 - Never forcefully put your purr baby in the crate, and refrain from using harmful words or yelling at your pet.
 This will only scare them and make them less likely to want to go into a kennel.